-Whether new to the CIF or having utilized the CI Advisory Platform services, once a project is deemed to have reached the mid-stage of development by an interested CI Vehicles partner it becomes eligible for consideration for the remaining development activity investment.
-Relative to the funding/investment needed to get to mid stage, this is typically a much larger amount, often in the range of USD 0.5 to 2 million depending on the type and scale of the project.
-It is the amount needed to secure the key agreements, major studies performed by consultants (e.g., the environmental and social impact assessment [ESIA]) and the resulting approvals and permits, land and rights-of-way, etc. that are needed for the project to be “shovel ready”, such that it is attractive to construction financing investors.
+Whether new to the CIF or having utilized the CI Advisory Platform services, once a project is deemed to have reached the mid-stage of preparation by an interested CI Vehicles partner it becomes eligible for consideration for the remaining preparation activity investment.
+Relative to the funding/investment needed to get to mid stage, this is typically a much larger amount, often in the range of US$0.5 – 2 million depending on the type and scale of the project.
+It is the amount needed to secure the key agreements, major studies performed by consultants (e.g., the Environmental and Social Impact Assessment [ESIA]) and the resulting approvals and permits, land and rights-of-way, etc. that are needed for the project to be “shovel ready”, such that it is attractive to construction financing investors.

-The definition of mid-stage development is not exact
+The definition of mid-stage preparation is not exact

-But generally consists of having started and/or identified the major development work items needed prior to attracting construction financing, which are informed through the project’s feasibility study stage.
+But generally consists of having started and/or identified the major preparation work items needed prior to attracting construction financing, which are informed through the project’s feasibility study stage.
 These include: